commercialhaskell/stack/doc/tutorial/hello_world_example.md

     not be interpreted as a number.

     The names of packages are intended to be unique.

+??? question "What is a valid package version number?"

+    A package version number is one or more natural numbers (including zero) separated by dots (`.`).
+However, Haskell's Package Versioning Policy (PVP) says that a version should have the form *A.B.C*, and may optionally have any number of additional components.

 ??? question "Are other project templates available?"